 Landestheater Coburg, Opera house and theatre in Coburg, Germany

-The institution was established in 1827 by Duke Ernst I as the Herzoglich-Sächsisches Hoftheater.
-The current building opened in 1840 to accommodate the growing demand for theatrical performances.
+The institution was founded in 1827 by Duke Ernst I as the Herzoglich-Sächsisches Hoftheater.
+The current building opened in 1840 to meet the growing interest in theatrical performances in the city.

 The community of curious travelers